Table of Contents

 The Wocawson Energy Project has garnered a lot of attention in the media.
 Several of the instances were during the signing of the Power Purchase Agreement with NB Power.
 This is an important part of the development as this agreement allows the Wocawson Energy Project to sell the electricity it produces to the utility company.

-Additionally, the press release can be viewed by clicking the PDF icon below.
+The press release can be viewed by clicking the PDF icon below.

 Why Here?